uptonking/note4yaoo/lib-db-sqlite-community-examples.md

   - The type system (even with the newish stricter option) has nothing on Postgres.
 I realise this is basically a non-goal but I’d seriously love to somehow combine the two and get PG’s typing in a fast, single file embedded DB library.
   - Postgres JSON support is also better/nicer IMO.

+- 👉🏻 For me, SQLite's lack of online schema changes seems like perhaps the biggest blocker to actual production.
+I've never had a production project where the schema didn't change a lot.
+  - I have this beef too.
+Tooling for dumping and restoring into a new schema are easy/simple/fast.
+So, these schema migrations can happen w/o issue.
+Some tricks with the `PRAGMA` directive in SQLite so you can roll out changes (eg: code supports old/new schema while migrating)
+  - I'm just using shell scripts and the SQLite CLI.
+I dump/restore files to the same FS so I can mv into place when ready.
+Checkout the PRAGMA `user_version`, I just modify on schema change, so app knows where stuff is.
+- We also used SQLite and leverage PRAGMA `user_version` to do the trick.
+But **decided to move to PostgreSQL mainly due to the schema migration constraints**.
+Our experience is SQLite is OK for small to medium projects, but when the business logic/data model becomes more complex, SQLite is not sufficient.

+- What is the point of using SQLite under a web service?
+  - SQLite is far faster than Postgres or MySQL, however, the price you pay for this is having a single writer thread, and it's a library incorporated into your process, not a shared DB.
+It's faster because those other features of a server have a cost as well, particularly the cost of write arbitration.
+  - SQLite is fine when all your load can be served by a single backend process on a single machine.
+The moment you need multiple backends to handle more load, or the moment you need high availability, you can't do it with SQLite. **SQLite has very limited DDL operations**, so you also can't evolve your schema over time without downtime.
+Now, for streaming backups - how do you come back from node failure?
+You're going to incur downtime downloading your DB.
+  - I love SQLite, and use it regularly, just not for production web services.
+- 👉🏻 SQLite has write ahead logging as well
+  - It doesn't let you run an active replica from WAL.
+- your app has full access to the SQLite file.
+MySQL/PostgreSQL have users and permissions.
+Security is about layers, and SQLite is removing one layer of security.
+You can, for example, put DELETEs or access to certain tables on a separate user that your web app has no access to.
+With SQLite, if your app gets hacked then they can do anything with the whole DB they want to.
+In addition, with a separate DB process you get audit logs.
+If someone hacks your SQLite app they may have access for months before you realize it, if you ever do.
+Especially if they are doing something subtle like UPDATEs on specific tables/fields that may go unnoticed but provide the hacker some benefit.
+This is why you can't simply rely on the idea of using a backup.
+That's only going to help if the hacker totally trashes your DB.
+- Take a look at the Consider SQLite post I linked.
+They address your performance questions too.

 - The reason I decided against it is that it doesn’t have proper stored procedures.
 I use them a lot in PGSQL.
 They result in far fewer lines of code.

 - I switched from Postgres to SQLite for a couple of versions, put mainly because Postgres wasn't "supported" I called SQLite an "internal database thing".